logo

 [ADVERTISEMENT]

-The belly and breast area are fully white, which the back, tail, and wings are all grey.
-Juvenile Red Crested Cardinals are similar to the adults, but they typically show a bit of orange-brown color at the end of their bib, crest area.
+The belly and breast area are fully white, while the back, tail, and wings are all gray.
+Juvenile Red-Crested Cardinals are similar to adults but typically show a bit of orange-brown color at the end of their bib and crest area.

 edir.alvess